PunyaKSirohi/Ink-Well/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please send an email to: [your-email@example.com]
+Instead, please send an email to: security@punyaksirohi.dev (or create a private security advisory through GitHub)

 Please include the following information:
 - Description of the vulnerability